5 elements make the world-fire, water, earth, air, and Space. These five elements are responsible for making this world.

 The final stability comes when your last shell is complete.
 Either accept from someone or give someone.
 The last shell must be full to be stable.

-Alkali metals have a pH of 7 and more which in turn turns the red litmus paper into blue, showing acidity property.
+Alkali metals have a pH of 7 and more, turning the red litmus paper into blue and showing acidity properties.

 Also, alkali metals can be used to naturalize acidic reactions.
 These have less ionisation energy since it’s easy for them to donate one electron from their valence shell.